 Set yourself clear KPI (Key Performance Indicators).
 Something that’s tangible and measurable.
 That can be anything from the number of visitors to your website, total newsletter signups, the number of sales on your site, the average time on site – the list goes on.

 You need to identify what it is that you are looking to achieve.
 Write down where you are at present, what you want that result to be in the future, and how you think you can get there.

 That’s it.
 You just made your first, albeit very basic, marketing plan.

-2. Shiny new things!
+2. Shiny New Things!

 There are new social media platforms being released on a near-daily basis.
 Most of which you’ve never heard of and never will.
-The big names that everybody knows about are Facebook, Twitter, LinkedIn and Instagram.
+The big names that everybody knows are Facebook, Twitter, LinkedIn and Instagram.
 These 4 channels are HUGE.
 They have big audiences and they offer businesses all the tools they would need to succeed when it comes to marketing online.

 So what’s the issue with shiny new things?